minhquan89/Persistent-Homology-of-Convection-Cycles/README.md

 The following python files included:

-`Graph and persistent homology.ipynb--the codes are used to create the graph/network as in Figure 1, in line with the EVC filtration and its persistent homology.
+NNO_util_minh.py--the codes are used to define min, max matrix.

-Stationary, convection cycles and persistent barcodes--the codes describe the statinary edge flows and total imbalance together with the corresponding persistent barcodes for the total imbalance.
+MMC_util.py--the codes are used to define the graph/network, the EVC filtration, Google matrix, PageRank, etc..

-`
+MMC_util_plot.py--the codes are used to create the colorbar, color for nodes, etc.